 An anxiety attack, also known as a panic attack, consists of a very intense reaction accompanied by a feeling of having no control over your nerves.

 Overall, the key lies in figuring out the kind of thoughts that provoked the attack.
 These tend to be alarmist and trigger a very quick, general physiological activation.

 On the physical level, an anxiety happens when the amygdala is overly activated.
 This part of the brain goes high alert after perceiving a danger.

 To try to solve this problem, you’ll have to find out the motives or reasons behind why this alarm went off when there weren’t any dangerous stimuli.

 Whatever the case may be, if you have symptoms like this regularly, it’s best to see a doctor to get a proper diagnosis.
 Psychological treatment will help you discover the true origin of this disorder.

 When it comes to anxiety attacks, remember that they can happen in the most ordinary and apparently calm moments of your everyday life.

 - In general, the symptoms of an anxiety attack usually last for a maximum of 10 minutes.
 They consist of intermittent pain in your chest area.
 It comes and goes.

 - In addition, you’ll also notice a numbing sensation and a stabbing feeling.
 However, it won’t be confined to your left arm.
-In addition,you may also feel it in your right arm, legs, and fingers or toes.
+You may also feel it in your right arm, legs, and fingers or toes.

 - When someone is having an anxiety attack, they tend to have irrational fears, like going crazy.

 However, if you’re not sure if you’re having a heart attack or an anxiety attack, it’s always best to see a doctor immediately.
-As you can imagine, if you’re having a heart attack and you don’t get to a doctor right away, it could end up in death.
+As you can imagine, if you’re having a heart attack and you don’t get to a doctor right away, it could be deadly.